anderbellstudios/pop-pixie/README.md

 | Roll    | Space              | Circle                   | B               |
 | Reload  | R                  | Square                   | X               |
 | Pause   | Escape             | Start / Touch pad button | Menu button     |

-The game is designed to be compatible with a PlayStation 3 controller, which you can connect to your device through USB or Bluetooth.
-I have absolutely no idea what might happen if you try to use an Xbox controller, but it would be fun to find out!

 After the project is built, you can change the input settings using the Input tab in the launch window.